 children must be in that birdless city.
 10 Jamaal May, There Are Birds Here, in The Big Book of Exit Strategies 2-3 (2016), as reprinted in Poetry Found., https://perma.cc/LZZ5-JK5P (archived Jan.
 8, 2023).
 For another magnificent poem embodying a comparable point, see Clint Smith, No More Elegies Today, in Counting Descent 56 (2016).

 To be a city of ruined children in birdless neighborhoods is to be helpless and hopeless.
 In Jessica Andors and Dan Rivera’s response for this collection, they ask “What stories are being told about these places, and by whom?
 How do these stories feed or fight the decline?”
-11 Andors & Rivera, supra note 1 (manuscript at 1).
+11 Andors & Rivera, supra note 1, at 56.
 As leaders in the city of Lawrence, they have two problems to solve: the powerful macroeconomic and political trends hurting their people as well as the stories depicting those same people as irredeemably broken.
 In Lawrence, as they put it, “progress is not expected.”
-12 Id. (manuscript at 6).
+12 Id. at 63.

 None of these writers ask that instead, we tell sugarcoated tales of contented people under the care of transformative leaders.
 They seek a correction, not an alternative caricature.
 13 I think the correction starts with listening to the people who know these places best.
 I am not an insider to the places I wrote about, nor an intimate partner in their progress.
 But I did work hard to seek, hear, and share the voices of people who are both.
 As Julia Mendoza puts it powerfully in her reflection on methods for this volume: “For writing and research to make change, it must empower agents and activists on the ground, not just academics themselves.”
 Mendoza, supra note 1, at 35.
 Viewed through that frame, these four places and those like them matter (for a start) because people live there.
 Lawrence is one of the bedroom communities for the nannies, eldercare workers, rideshare drivers, dishwashers, food processing workers, warehouse workers, and others on which the Route 128 tech economy of Metro Boston relies.
 Stockton plays the same role for Silicon Valley, including by providing a home for many of Stanford’s low-income hospital and food service employees.
 Detroit remains the most populous city in Michigan, making a home for a majority-Black population that commutes out to service-economy jobs scattered across regional suburbs.
 Today, as it has for decades, Josephine offers a home to people seeking to live a modest life off the big-city grid—whether retirees or runaways, libertarians or homesteaders.